HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

 # PostgreSQL-Deployment-Tester

-This program does two things:
+This program (setup.sh & rolling_upgrade.sh) does two things:
 - The program deploys a PostgreSQL cluster via Docker Swarm onto VirtualBox VMs.
 - The program can interact with the deployed cluster:
   - To manually force failure and see how the deployment reacts to that
   - To execute the pre defined tests
   - To get current logs and stats
-  - To perform a rolling upgrade.
+  - To perform a rolling upgrade

 The main logic is implemented in cluster/setup.sh and cluster/rolling_upgrade.sh.
 See cluster/REAMDE.md for more info.